 Etymologically, the word art comes from the Latin ars, artis, and from the Greek τέχνη (téchne), which means “technique.”
 Hence it was used in ancient times to also refer to trades such as blacksmithing, in addition to disciplines such as poetry, painting or music.

-The arts seek to represent, through different means, the universe of human concerns, whether real or imagined, through the use of symbols or allegories.
+The arts seek to represent the universe of human concerns, whether real or imagined, through the use of symbols or allegories.

 The expression of arts is also used to refer to all those manual processes that require the application of specific rules or techniques, oriented to the enjoyment of the senses.
 For example, culinary arts.

 Art is also a word used to indicate the ability or ability to do something with excellence and expertise.
 For example, the arts of war or the art of politics.